 Community cooking and nutrition programs have been identified as a key factor in reducing chronic diseases, such as diabetes and obesity.
 The Food as Medicine Everyday (FAME) series focuses on this need by providing hands-on cooking and community-based nutrition education.
-Learn how to become a FAME Educator and utilize the FAME curriculum to build and teach a successful FAME series in your own community; including how to navigate location development and marketing; receive FAME Educator trainee competency development plus training materials; and learn how to navigate cooking workshop management and logistics.
-This class is for those seriously looking to teach the FAME series in their community, thereby helping the Food as Medicine Institute to spread their mission in making whole-foods nutrition education more accessible.
-Prerequisite(s): GSN 502 or GSNO 502, GSN 524 or GSNO 586; and instructor approval.
-Note: Additional fee required
+Learn how to become a FAME Educator and utilize the curriculum to build and teach a successful FAME series in your own community.
+Training includes FAME Educator competency development and training materials, location development and marketing, navigating cooking workshop management and logistics, and more.
+This class is for those who intend to teach the FAME series in their community, thereby supporting the Food as Medicine Institute's mission to make whole-foods nutrition education more accessible.
+Prerequisite(s): GSN 502 or GSNO 502, GSN 524 or GSNO 524; and instructor approval.
+Note: Additional fee required.